f9micro/f9-kernel/README.md

 * e: dump ktimer events
 * K: print kernel tables

+Through USART, KDB can be operated interactively on USART4 (default) or USART2 of STM32F4DISCOVERY depending on the selected option when you execute `make config`:
+* USART4: PA0 (TX), PA1 (RX)
+* USART2: PA2 (TX), PA3 (RX)

-Through USART, KDB can be operated interactively on PA0 (TX) and PA1 (RX) of STM32F4DISCOVERY.
-You can established USART serial connection with the board using a serial to USB converter:
+You can established serial connection with the board using a serial to USB
+converter:

-* USB2TTL RX ---> PA0
+* USB2TTL RX ---> PA0 / PA2
-* USB2TTL TX ---> PA1
+* USB2TTL TX ---> PA1 / PA3

 Select the appropriate terminal emulator and configure it for 115200 baud, 8 data bits, no parity, one stop bit.
 For GNU/Linux, program `screen` can be